awhogan/CSIntel/README.md

 Change log
 =========

+Version 0.4.1
+* Serious bug, identified by Wes Bateman, where every search was a search for confirmed active malware.

 Version 0.4
 * Changed default location for config file to ~/.csintel.ini
 * Check to see if config file exists when it's specified, more detailed errors.